About the Fellowship:

 Applicants must have completed an ACGME-accredited residency program and are board-certified or board-eligible.
 Applicants should be eligible for a permanent Illinois medical license.
 H1B visa sponsorship is not currently offered.

-Please visit the UIC Graduate Medical Education Office for information on stipends and benefits, including the GME Policy Manual.
+Please visit the UIC Graduate Medical Education Office for more complete information on stipends and benefits, including the GME Policy Manual.